gyoung2014/practical-machine-learning/README.md

-practical-machine-learning
+Practical-Machine-Learning
 ==========================

-coursera practical machine learning project
+The project for coursera practical machine learning course.